TheRetroMike/Retro-Mike-Mining-Tools/README.md

     - TZ: This is optional and can be set to your local timezone.
 If you don't include it, it will default to GMT

 You can install the mining tools via a docker container.

-All functionality is available on x64 systems.

-If you are running an ARM-based device, such as a raspberry pi, you won't have access to the Goldshell ASIC functionality, but everything else will be fully functional

 You may specify the "TZ" environment variable to have the container use your local timezone instead of GMT. i.e.: